Wesley1808/ServerCore/docs/config/DEFAULT.md

 # Gives more control over mob spawning.
 mob-spawning:
   # Mobcap settings for zombie reinforcements.
-  # ► enforce-mobcaps = Whether to enforce mobcaps for this type of mobspawning.
+  # ► enforce-mobcap = Whether to enforce mobcaps for this type of mobspawning.
   # ► additional-capacity = Additional capacity for this specific mobcap.
 Decides how much it can spawn over the regular mobcap.
   # It is recommended to allow them to spawn a bit over the regular mobcap as they would otherwise never get a chance to spawn.
   zombie-reinforcements: